pgr301-exam-atumn-2018-100018/pgr301-exam-18-infra/docs/readme.md

 <a name="Reflections"></a>
 ## 3. Reflections

+##### Infra:
+Stuck on pipeline.yml for a while, got mixed up with use of infra/app in ci-file.

 ##### On the app:
 I didn't expect to made an API for this exam so It caught me off guard and delayed the plans I had.
 Anyways, since we've had other courses where we make APIs this semester I had some code I could lean on to fast track the development.